-How to go cashless at 7-11 Thailand
+How to go cashless at 7-11 Thailand [2024]

 - Congratulations!
 You’ve successfully registered to TrueMoney.

-Paying at 7-11 using a mobile app
+Paying at 7-Eleven using a mobile app

 Now that you have a TrueMoney account, using it is a breeze.

 Once you’re ready to make a purchase, simply tap the Pay icon located on your smartphone’s home screen.
-When prompted, display the generated QR code to the 7-11 cashier and voila – your payment is done!
+When prompted, display the generated QR code to the 7-Eleven cashier and voila – your payment is done!
 No more fumbling coins, waiting for change, or rummaging through your wallet to find the right card.

+This method is supported by all major banks in Thailand, making it accessible to everyone.
+It eliminates the need to carry cash or cards, allowing for fast and secure transactions at over 480 stores nationwide.
+Embracing PromptPay at 7-Eleven not only saves time but also enhances convenience in everyday purchases.

+Who needs TrueMoney anymore, when you can easily use your mobile banking app!

-Alternatives to go cashless at 7-11 Thailand
+Alternatives to go cashless at 7-Eleven Thailand

-If adding yet another app to your smartphone doesn’t sound appealing, a great alternative for a cashless experience at 7-11 in Thailand is using your credit or debit card.
-Most 7-11 outlets accept a broad range of cards, including Visa, Mastercard, and UnionPay, offering flexibility in your payment options.
-No minimum transaction amount is required, and there are typically no additional service charges to worry about.
+If adding yet another app to your smartphone doesn’t sound appealing, a great alternative for a cashless experience at 7-Eleven in Thailand is using your credit or debit card.
+Most 7-Eleven outlets accept a broad range of cards, including Visa, Mastercard, and UnionPay, offering flexibility in your payment options.
+There is a requirement to spend at least 200 baht to use your cards.

 The process is straightforward.
 At the cash registers, you’ll find card readers positioned conveniently at the front.
 Insert your preferred card into the reader, and your payment is complete.

-Given that 7-11 is the most popular convenience store across Thailand, having cashless payment options is very convenient.
+Given that 7-Eleven is the most popular convenience store across Thailand, having cashless payment options is very convenient.
 With a variety of mobile payment options and contactless methods at your fingertips, the days of counting coins and waiting for change are fading into the past.
-So, next time you stroll into a 7-11, leave the cash behind, tap your way through the checkout, and enjoy the ease of a cashless lifestyle!
+So, next time you stroll into a 7-Eleven, leave the cash behind, tap your way through the checkout, and enjoy the ease of a cashless lifestyle!

 Looking for healthy options at convenience stores?
-Check out our list of 15 healthy food to grab while on the go at 7-11 Thailand.
+Check out our list of 15 healthy food to grab while on the go at 7-Eleven Thailand.

 Advertise On The Thaiger